shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-05-Installing3rdPartyPackages.md

 # Installing 3rd Party Packages
 <hr />

+Since Shoutem is an architecture built on top of React Native and we made sure not to restrict developers on how to use React Native, it's of course possible to utilize any and all 3rd party packages that you would be able to use with your regular React Native projects.

 This tutorial will show you how to install a 3rd party package into an extension and through that into the entire app.
 For an example we're going to use [react-native-swiper](https://github.com/leecade/react-native-swiper) as a non-native package and [react-native-camera](https://github.com/lwansbrough/react-native-camera) as a native package.

 ## 1) Installing a non-native Package

+A non-native package doesn't utilize native capabilities of the underlying device.
+Simply put, the package doesn't handle anything differently regardless of the fact it's being run on iOS or Android.

 ### Making an Extension